 Here are simple ways to deal with iTunes Server Error.
 However, if you find it difficult to work around the technical matter, you can always reach out to us.
-We have in-house tech support team to help you with the best solutions.
+Apple Customer Service Team will help you with the best solutions.

 Outbound Third-Party Firewall

 Security software can block some features to keep your system secure.
 You need to check that your security software is not interrupting to server connection.
 To verify, turn your antivirus off temporarily, then try to establish the connection to iTunes.
 If you still can’t, it’s a firewall software issue.

 You can add iTunes to Firewall exceptions.
 Go to the security section and search for the option allow iTunes through the firewall.

 Disable Conflicting Application

 In case you are using a web acceleration software then you need to terminate the running process.
 Cloud-based software is well-known for facing issues during the sync process.

 Find the conflicting software, right click on the icon and select advanced settings.
 Deselect the option to launch automatically on system startup.
 Once uncheck you may click on Ok button and apply the settings.
 Now, restart the system you will encounter iTunes Unknown Error 39.